 - Remove from heat and set aside until completely cooled.

 - Add 1 cup cream of coconut and mix well.

 - Add eggs and beat until everything is well incorporated.

 - Retrieve pie crust and add pineapple mixture to the bottom of the crust.

-- Carefully add cream cheese mixture on top of pineapple, spread to edges of pie.
+- Carefully add cream cheese mixture on top of the pineapple, spread to edges of the pie.

 - Bake in preheated oven for 35 to 45 minutes or until cream cheese mixture is set.

 - Remove from oven and cool for at least an hour, then transfer to refrigerator for at least 4 hours.